aws-samples/amazon-sagemaker-secure-mlops/README.md

 ### Team-level Service-Catalog products

+#### SageMaker MLOps project templates
+This solution deploys two SageMaker projects as Service Catalog products:
++ Multi-account model deployment
++ Model building, training, and validating with SageMaker pipelines

+These products are visible as SageMaker projects in SageMaker Studio and only deployable from the Studio.

+#### User profile for SageMaker Studio domain
+Each provisioning of a Data Science environment product creates a SageMaker Studio domain with a user profile.
+You can optionally manually (from AWS CLI or SageMaker console) create new user profiles:

++ Each user profile has its own dedicated compute resource with a slice of the shared EFS file system
++ Each user profile can be associated with its own Execution Role (or use Domain role) (TBD for this solution)

+❗ There is a limit of one SageMaker domain per region per account and you can provision only one Data Science environment product per region per account.

 #### SageMaker notebook product
 This product is available for Data Scientist and Data Science Team Administrator roles.
 Each notebook is provisioned with pre-defined lify-cycle configuration.
 The following considerations are applied to the notebook product:
 + Only some instance types are allowed to use in the notebook